 You can easily summarize the sources by asking these questions.

-Analyzing the sources
+Analyzing the Sources

 An important part of your literature review is evaluating the sources you use, but how do you do that?
 It is easy!

+It is necessary to discuss the source in depth.
 You will gain more credibility if you give your opinion about the sources and prove that you have studied the subject and have sufficient background knowledge about it.

 Analyzing the sources analytically is also important.
 This will help you determine the literature's strong and weak points.
 For each of the sources, you will need to state their weak points and strong points.